Mom holding baby with baby's feet facing the camera.

-What Is a Supplementary Nursing System?
+What Is a Supplemental Nursing System?

 A supplemental nursing system (SNS Feeder) is a feeding tube attached to a bottle containing formula or breast milk for supplementary feeding at the breast.
 This allows the mother to breastfeed her baby, even if the baby is being supplemented.